FORT ORD TRAIL RUN10K, 25K, 50K

 Timing: All races are professionally chip timed, utilizing MyLaps and Race Director, ensuring your time is captured as accurately as possible.
 Disposable chips are attached to back of each bib number.

-Post Race: We offer a broad selection of sweet and salty snacks, as well as fresh fruit and a diverse line up of pre-packaged food options (chips, cakes, jerkey, etc.).
-We also offer items off of the grill, which typically varies throughout the day and can include: quesadillas, chicken-apple turkey sausage, chicken noodle soup, and a vegan soup option.
+Post Race: Post race food will be offered by Baja Fresh, who will provide the option of a veggie/vegan or chicken burrito with tortilla chips and salsa for every runner and volunteer.
+We will also offer a selection of sweet and salty snacks, as well as fresh fruit and a diverse line up of pre-packaged food options.
+As allowed by COVID-19 restrictions, we also offer items off of the grill, which typically varies throughout the day and can include: quesadillas, chicken-apple turkey sausage, chicken noodle soup, and a vegan soup option.

 Dog Policy: Dogs are allowed both within Laguna Seca Recreation Area and Fort Ord National Monument.
 Pups must be on leash at all times in both parks.
 You may run with your dog, but must start at the back of the pack and allow all other runners to proceed before starting.